ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 - Granularity of file selection
 - Separation of fix and test generation
 - Codemonkeys patch generation is iterative, while Agentless generates each patch IID.

+# Anticipated Experiments

+The following experiments represent possible research directions our design should support.
+While neither exhaustive nor prioritized, these examples illustrate the kinds of flexibility and modularity our system needs to enable.

+**Validate Online RL**:

+- [ ] Use gold patch context as temporary workaround for cache population
+- [ ] Focus on training Patch Generation components first

+**Use Agentless Localization**:

+- [ ] Agentless localization context is much smaller because it doesn't pass entire files
+- [ ] It's also much cheaper because it full files are only passed through the embedding API instead of using LLM calls

+**Component Optimization**:

+- [ ] Train each component independently using pseudo-rewards (see next section)
+- [ ] Compare performance of mixed configurations

+**Ablating different stages of Agentless Localization**:

+Ablatable components include:

+- [ ] Relevance scoring
+- [ ] Irrelevance scoring
+- [ ] Embedding scoring

+**Alternative Architectures**:

+- [ ] Test different stage orderings (e.g., multiple localization-generation cycles)
+- [ ] Evaluate separate vs. combined fix/test generation

+# Pseudo-Rewards

+To enable independent optimization of components, we propose "pseudo-rewards" \- approximate metrics for the success of each stage:

+**Localization**: Percent of lines in gold patch included in output ("recall" in the Codemonkeys paper)

+**Patch Generation**

+- The proportion of tasks where at least one generated edit (out of N sampled) passes the gold test (the “ground-truth” test used to evaluate submissions for the benchmark).
+This measure is called “coverage” in the CodeMonkeys paper.
+- More approximate metrics that bypass test execution (for speed):
+  - Textual similarity to gold patch (as measured by Levenshtein distance or LLM)
+  - Test coverage of proposed fixes

+**Selection**

+- Directly running the gold test on the selected patch (ground-truth reward)
+- Include gold patch among proposed patches and test ability of selection to identify it

 # Proposed Trace Generation Design